prostasia/rocketchatcsam/README.md

 Setting up a local Rocket.Chat instance for testing and debugging is [very easy with Docker](https://docs.rocket.chat/deploy/deploy-rocket.chat/deploy-with-docker-and-docker-compose).
 If Docker Desktop's licensing terms are not favorable for your situation, [Rancher Desktop](https://rancherdesktop.io/) is an effective, free alternative.

+If you're trying to use `npm` in PowerShell and a package has an @ symbol in the name, be sure to quote the package name, otherwise PowerShell may interpret the @ as the splat operator.

-You may experience a transpiler bug while running `rc-apps package` or `rc-apps deploy` that prints an error message like `TypeError: PhotoDNACloudService_1.PhotoDNACloudService is not a constructor`, or `Settings.ts not found`.
-I was able to temporarily work around this by opening `%AppData%\npm\node_modules\@rocket.chat\apps-cli\node_modules\@rocket.chat\apps-compiler\compiler\TypescriptCompiler.js` and commenting out line 151, the call to `checkInheritance()`.
-YMMV. _-J. F. Gaulter 2023-12-31_
+`@rocket.chat/apps-cli@1.11.0` uses a custom TypeScript transpiler, `@rocket.chat/apps-compiler@0.4.0`, which currently has a bug that affects this project.
+When you run `rc-apps package` or `rc-apps deploy`, it fails with `TypeError: PhotoDNACloudService_1.PhotoDNACloudService is not a constructor`.
+I was able to temporarily work around this by opening TypescriptCompiler.js and commenting out line 151.
+* Line 151: `this.appValidator.checkInheritance(appInfo.classFile.replace(/\.ts$/, ''), result);`
+* Location on Windows: `%AppData%\npm\node_modules\@rocket.chat\apps-cli\node_modules\@rocket.chat\apps-compiler\compiler\TypescriptCompiler.js`
+* Location on *nix: `$(npm list -g | head -1)/node_modules/@rocket.chat/apps-cli/node_modules/@rocket.chat/apps-compiler/compiler/TypescriptCompiler.js`

+_-J. F. Gaulter 2023-12-31_

 Preventing child sexual abuse
 =============================